datoviz/datoviz/docs/user/colormaps.md

 # Colormaps

-Visky natively includes a collection of common colormaps, both continuous and discrete (color palettes).
+Datoviz natively includes a collection of common colormaps, both continuous and discrete (color palettes).
 These colormaps come from the following sources:

 * matplotlib
 * bokeh